I’ve never talked to anyone. I’m used to handling things on my own. Aren’t people who go to therapy weak?

 Do you take insurance?

-I am an Aetna, Anthem BC/BS and United Health Care (UHC) provider at this time.
-If you have other private insurance, I will be able to give you a bill called a Super Bill which you can submit to your insurance for an Out of Network provider and you may be reimbursed for some of your counseling bill.
+I am an Aetna, Anthem BC/BS, Caresource Marketplace, United Health Care (UHC) and UMR provider at this time.
+If you have other private insurance you will need to pay my fee out of pocket and I will be able to give you a bill called a Super Bill which you can submit to your insurance for an Out of Network provider and you may be reimbursed for some of your counseling bill.
+However, you likely will not be reimbursed my entire rate.
 I am not a Medicaid or Medicare provider.

 Do you see people in your office or by video?

-I see people in the office at this time, using Covid-19 screening questions and requiring masks in the common areas of the building.
+I see people in the office at this time.
 My office is large enough to maintain social distancing when appropriate.
-You will be asked to text when you arrive and I will escort you into the office and through the Waiting Room which is not in use at this time.
-Some decide to be seen in a combination of in-office and video.
+Some clients decide to be seen in a combination of in-office and video.